Attention! Your Vision Language Model Could Be Maliciously Manipulated: Related work

 \subsection{Adversarial Attacks for VLMs}

-After Szegedy~\etal~\citep{szegedy2014intriguing} identified the vulnerability of deep neural networks against adversarial examples, numerous works have been proposed to effectively conduct adversarial attacks in various scenarios~\citep{goodfellow2015FGSM,dong2018boosting,yu2022texthacker,wang2023rethinkinga,ge2023boosting,wang2023structure,zhang2024bag,wang2024boosting}.
+After Szegedy~\etal~\citep{szegedy2014intriguing} identified the vulnerability of deep neural networks against adversarial examples, numerous works have been proposed to effectively conduct adversarial attacks in various scenarios~\citep{goodfellow2015FGSM,dong2018boosting,yu2022texthacker,wang2023rethinkinga,ge2023boosting,wang2023structure,zhang2024bag,wang2024boosting,wang2021adversarial,cao2025ViT}.
 Recently, researchers have found that VLMs remain susceptible to adversarial attacks despite their impressive capabilities.
 For instance, carefully crafted subtle perturbations to input images can lead to model misidentification of image content~\citep{dong2023robust} or even the generation of harmful outputs~\citep{qi2024visual}.
 These vulnerabilities raise significant security concerns for the practical deployment of VLMs.
 Numerous studies have investigated the robustness of VLMs against adversarial examples.
 Carlini~\etal~\citep{NEURIPS2023_c1f0b856} first exposed the safety alignment issues in VLMs by demonstrating how pure noise images could elicit harmful responses.
 Qi~\etal~\citep{qi2024visual} further demonstrated that optimized image perturbations could amplify the toxicity of model outputs.
 Similarly, Zhao~\etal~\citep{zhao2023evaluate} and Dong~\etal~\citep{dong2023robust} explored attacks targeting the image and text encoders of VLMs, misleading their semantic understanding and inducing erroneous outputs.
+Zou~\etal~\citep{zou2022making} adopted the Adam optimization procedure to enhance the adversarial transferability for the image classification task.
 Bailey~\etal~\citep{bailey2023image} proposed image hijacks, which control the model to output specific strings by adding perturbations to the image.
 Niu~\etal ~\citep{niu2024jailbreaking} proposed Image Jailbreaking Prompt (ImgJP), showing that adversarial images exhibit strong transferability across multiple models.
+Furthermore, adversarial perturbations also act as triggers in stealthy attacks.
+BadVision~\citep{liu2025stealthy} adopted the optimized perturbation as the trigger to implant the backdoor trigger into the vision encoder.
+Shadowcast~\citep{xu2024shadowcast} utilized both the text and optimized perturbation as the trigger to finetune the VLMs for backdoor attacks.